ashwin-talwalkar/ShipScan-Android-App/README.md

 # ShipScan Android Application

-A Android application that streamlines shipping operations by scanning barcodes, retrieving shipment data from Business Central, creating UPS shipping labels, and updating tracking information back to the ERP system.
+An Android application that streamlines shipping operations by scanning barcodes, retrieving shipment data from Business Central, creating UPS shipping labels, and updating tracking information back to the ERP system.

 ## Overview